ELECTRONICA-2501/ELECTRONICA-2501.github.io/README.md

 #### Overview

 Zensor is a personalized meditation device designed to help users manage their emotional well-being.
 The device uses bio-data to predict the user's emotional state and provides customized meditation sessions to help users overcome negative emotions.
+My specific task was creating the Android Application, as well as intergating Firebase, the Raspberry pi 5 and the sensors array together for seamless communication between each part.

 ####  Big Picture Technical Overview
 ![General System Overview](GitHubPageImages/GeneralSystemOverview.png)